nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 If you've never worried about Unicode normalization before, then you probably won't have much use for this method now.
 But if you ever work on an internationalized application, you'll definitely find the `normalize()` method helpful.

 Methods aren't the only improvements that ECMAScript 6 provides for working with Unicode strings, though.
-The standard also offers two new syntax elements.
+The standard also adds two useful syntax elements.

 ### The Regular Expression u Flag

 You can accomplish many common string operations through regular expressions.
 But remember, regular expressions assume 16-bit code units, where each represents a single character.
 To address this problem, ECMAScript 6 defines a `u` flag for regular expressions, which stands for Unicode.

+#### The u Flag in Action

 When a regular expression has the `u` flag set, it switches modes to work on characters, not code units.
 That means the regular expression should no longer get confused about surrogate pairs in strings and should behave as expected.
 For example, consider this code: